PROFESSIONAL DEVELOPMENT EXCHANGES

-D. Exchanges may be combined for one staff from a member agency to use up to two exchanges (total: $2,000) for one event, workshop, or activity.
+D. Exchanges may be combined for one staff from a member agency to use multiple exchanges for one event, workshop, or activity.

 E. One exchange may be used by up to two staff from a member agency for one event (total: up to $500 per person).

 F. Exchanges are valid for two years after acquisition and expire on the last day of the fiscal year (June).
 Members will receive at least 90 days notice of pending expirations.